-The Chase Sapphire Preferred benefits are one reason why the Chase Sapphire Preferred is one of the best credit cards for travel.
-After the first year, the Chase Sapphire Preferred costs $95 a year.
-You might be tempted to close your account to avoid the annual fee, but these benefits can change your mind.
+The Chase Sapphire Preferred benefits are one reason why the Chase Sapphire Preferred is one of the best credit cards for travel miles even though it’s not a co-branded airline card.
+The Chase Sapphire Preferred costs $95 a year.
+You might be tempted to bypass it because of the annual fee, but these benefits can change your mind.

 Possibly the best travel benefit of the Chase Sapphire Preferred is the option to transfer your rewards points on a 1:1 basis to 13 of the leading airline and hotel loyalty programs.
 You probably belong to several of these loyalty programs and being able to instantly transfer your points in 1,000 points increments to easily book award flights and nights.

 The Sapphire Preferred is one of the few travel rewards cards with an annual fee below $100 that lets you transfer your rewards points on a 1:1 basis.

 Here’s the current list of the Chase Ultimate Rewards travel partners: